hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Partitioning Leaderboards.md

      "leaderboardShortCode": "HSBC.COUNTRY.UK",
      "playerId": "52e27a77e4b0309a6e507954"
     }

 ```

-You'll see the leaderboardShortCode value is set to "HSBC.COUNTRY.UK" Sending a second request with a different country will create a new leaderboard but will not affect the UK one.
+You'll see the *leaderboardShortCode* value is set to *HSBC.COUNTRY.UK*.
+Sending a second request with a different country will create a new Leaderboard but will not affect the UK one.

 ```
     {